 There has been some uncertainty around this question, so we’re going to clear things up for you.
-In the UK, gambling is highly regulated and there have always been concerns over whether gambling can have an impact on your credit rating.
+In the UK, gambling is highly regulated and there have always been concerns over whether gambling can have an impact on your credit rating, especially for casinos not on Gamstop.
 This ties into the barriers put in place by the Gambling Commission of Great Britain, such as the self-exclusion GamStop scheme.
 The UKGC put a lot of attention on responsible gaming and if you’re betting over your budget, chasing losses, and displaying irresponsible gaming, then your account will be flagged and the gambling transactions on your bank statement won’t be pleasing.
 If you’re betting on your overdraft, then it could hit your credit score.
 However, this is not because the transactions are gambling-related, this is simply because you are spending money that you don’t have.

 If you start picking up depts and the bank notices your money is being sent to betting sites, then your account could be raised as a problem.
 Additionally, if you choose to bet at a non GamStop casino, then you have the option of making deposits with a credit card, which has a big impact on your credit rating if you do not pay the amount by the due date.
 Any money you use that has been borrowed will affect your credit rating.

 So, the question is, does gambling impact your credit score?
 The simple answer is no, providing you gamble with money that is yours and you can afford it.
 However, if you’re gambling with money that has been borrowed and you can’t pay it off, then your credit score may take a hit.

 - How does gambling impact your credit rating?

 - How does a credit check apply to gambling?

 - Gambling and credit score: Will I get a mortgage?

 - How can I ensure gambling does not affect my credit score?